vvenla/trumponator/files/Report.md

 Clean texts were then saved as a json-file, together with original tweets and the timestamps.
 We made three files: Before and after the election day, and one that had all tweets from both categories.

-Whwn we tried to combine the data from tweets and stock markets, we noticed that there was one more thing to wrangle in tweets: Timestamps were not in easily readable form, so we had to change those and rewrite the json-files.
+When we tried to combine the data from tweets and stock markets, we noticed that there was one more thing to wrangle in tweets: Timestamps were not in easily readable form, so we had to change those and rewrite the json-files.

 #### Stock market data